-Had this incident while paddling where the plastic edge of a wooden Dragon Boat Paddle was damaged and a whole corner chipped and broke off.
+Had this incident while paddling one fine morning where the plastic edge of a wooden Dragon Boat Paddle was damaged where the whole corner chipped and broke off.

 After some thought, decided to try restoring it both functionally and aesthetically, with rather pleasing results!

-visually and by feel, the paddle after repair was indistinguishable from the other undamaged ones.
+Both visually and by touch, the paddle after repair was indistinguishable from the other undamaged ones.
 Also water tested it over 5 sessions and the repair showed no signs of degradation or any visible problems.

 Step 1: Prepare the Damaged Area

-Make a 45 degree taper downwards, so that our restoration filler material adheres to the original plastic better.
+Make a 45 degree taper downwards, so that our restoring filler material can adhere to the original plastic better.

 Step 2: Find Suitable Reinforcement Material